Charlie Hebdo Is An Islamophobic Propaganda Sheet.

 The image above shows Jean-Marie Le Pen in February 2010.
 His daughter Marine Le Pen replaced him as President of the far-right National Front in the following year.
 The National Front poster behind him reads “No To Islamism, Youth with Le Pen.”
 The National Front has successfully moved the focus of it’s racism from the Antisemitism under Jean-Marie Le Pen to Islamophobia under Marine Le Pen (together with enthusiastic support for Zionism).
 This was and is pure opportunism, as Antisemitism has been replaced by Islamophobia as the form of racism best tolerated by the West’s elites.

-Philippe Val helped to resurrect Charlie Hebdo magazine in 1992, it had it roots as a radical publication in the 1960s and 1970s that finally ground to a halt in 1981.
+Philippe Val helped to resurrect Charlie Hebdo magazine from the dustbinin 1992, it had it roots as a radical publication in the 1960s and 1970s which had finally ground to a halt in 1981.
 Philippe Val always had an obsession with supporting Israel in his editorials.